CaliforniaHerps.com

 San Diego Alligator Lizard

-This video shows the detached tail of a Desert Night Lizard as it wriggles on the ground.
+This short video shows the detached tail of a Desert Night Lizard as it wriggles on the ground.
 (Everything is shown at normal speed.
 The video has been edited to show the wriggling tail as it slows down over about 4 minutes.)

 This adult Desert Night Lizard detached its tail as a defensive measure.